 Put simply, a VPN is a piece of technology that encrypts your data while hiding your real IP.
 Most VPNs are either paid or decidedly bad.
 As you’re about to find out in this article, it’s not uncommon for free providers to be unsafe or even use your computer to launch botnet attacks (yikes!).

 Moreover, the police, the government, and corporations can often see everything you do with no restrictions.
 Even if you live in a developed country like the US, agencies like the NSA can still find ways to see what you’re up to.
-Keep reading to learn how to avoid this, why you might want a free VPN, what NordVPN is and how you can use it for free.
+Keep reading to learn how to avoid this, why you might want a free VPN, what NordVPN is and how you can get a NordVPN free trial.

 NordVPN may not have the single biggest server network in the industry, but it’s not far off.
 Spanning more than 5,800 servers in 59 countries, NordVPN gives you an astounding range of spoofable IP addresses to choose from for any purpose you can think of.
 Sheer numbers not enough?

 What about their array of specialty servers, each specifically tuned to a different use-case?
 (These are: onion over VPN, anti-DDoS, multi-hop VPN, P2P, dedicated IP address, and obfuscated servers.)
 That’s enough utility to unblock Netflix, blast through the Great Firewall of China, or simply browse, download and torrent in peace.
 Feel free to take your fill of the free and open Internet too; with NordVPN, you’ll never hit caps on bandwidth or speed–never experience throttling, nor run out of server switches.